MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/usb-2-0-audio-drivers.md

 ## Troubleshooting

 If the driver does not start, the system event log should be checked.
 The driver logs events which indicate the reason for the failure.
-Similarly, audio logs can be manually collected following the steps described in [this blog entry](https://blogs.msdn.microsoft.com/matthew_van_eerde/2017/01/09/collecting-audio-logs-the-old-fashioned-way/).
+Similarly, audio logs can be manually collected following the steps described in [this blog entry](https://matthewvaneerde.wordpress.com/2017/01/09/collecting-audio-logs-the-old-fashioned-way/).
 If the failure may indicate a driver problem, please report it using the Feedback Hub described below, and include the logs.

-For information on how to read logs for the USB Audio 2.0 class driver using supplemental TMF files, see [this blog entry](https://blogs.msdn.microsoft.com/matthew_van_eerde/2017/10/23/how-to-gather-and-read-logs-for-microsofts-usb-audio-2-0-class-driver/).
+For information on how to read logs for the USB Audio 2.0 class driver using supplemental TMF files, see [this blog entry](https://matthewvaneerde.wordpress.com/2016/09/26/report-problems-with-logs-and-suggest-features-with-the-feedback-hub//).
 For general information on working with TMF files, see [Displaying a Trace Log with a TMF File](https://docs.microsoft.com/windows-hardware/drivers/devtest/displaying-a-trace-log-with-a-tmf-file).

-### "Audio services not responding" error and USB audio device does not work in Windows 10 version 1703
+For information on "Audio services not responding" error and USB audio device does not work in Windows 10 version 1703 see, [USB Audio Not Playing](usb-audio-not-playing.md)

-Consider the following scenario:

-1. You connect a Universal Serial Bus (USB) audio device, such as an audio adapter or USB digital-to-analog converter (DAC), to a Windows 10 Version 1703-based computer for the first time.
-1. The operating system detects the device and loads the standard USB audio 2.0 driver (usbaudio2.sys).
-1. Windows then downloads the device-specific driver from Windows Update.
-1. The downloaded device driver replaces the usbaudio2.sys driver.

-In this scenario, the device cannot be used, and the computer does not have sound.
-The speaker icon on the task bar is marked with an X mark.
-When you select the icon, you receive the following message:

-> Audio services not responding.
-Both the Windows Audio and the Windows Audio End Point Builder services must be running for audio to work correctly.

-#### Cause

-This "audio not playing" problem occurs because the default USB audio 2.0 driver (usbaudio2.sys) uses the WaveRT port for operation but the device-specific driver does not.
-However, both drivers use the "wave" reference string when the device interface is registered.
-When the device-specific driver replaces the default driver, the device interface that is created by usbaudio2.sys is still used because the reference strings overlap.
-Therefore, the operating system assumes that the new driver also supports the WaveRT port.
-Because the new driver does not support the WaveRT port, the system cannot access the driver.

-#### Resolution

-To fix this problem, use one of the following methods.

-**Method 1**

-Uninstall the device.
-To do this, follow these steps:

-1. Open Device Manager.
-1. Right-click (or tap and hold) the name of the device, and then select **Uninstall**.

-> Note:
-> In step 2, don't select the **Delete the driver software for this device** check box.

-**Method 2**

-Connect the device to a different USB port.
-The problem may not occur if the device is connected to a different USB port.

-**Method 3**

-If the device is not yet connected, install the device-specific driver first.
-You can do this by using the appropriate installer for the device.
-Then, connect the device.
-Windows now selects the device-specific driver instead of the default USB audio 2.0 driver.
-This method works in this situation because the problem occurs only if the device-specific driver replaces the default driver after the device is connected.

 ## Feedback Hub

-If you run into a problem with this driver, please collect audio logs and then  follow steps outlined in [this blog entry](https://blogs.msdn.microsoft.com/matthew_van_eerde/2016/09/26/report-problems-with-logs-and-suggest-features-with-the-feedback-hub/) to bring it to our attention via the Feedback Hub.
+If you run into a problem with this driver, collect audio logs and then  follow steps outlined in [this blog entry](https://blogs.msdn.microsoft.com/matthew_van_eerde/2016/09/26/report-problems-with-logs-and-suggest-features-with-the-feedback-hub/) to bring it to our attention via the Feedback Hub.

 ## Driver development